Fixes

 Blog: Logo creation π

-Maryanne Nguyen, a very talented designer at Atlassian, has detailed her creative process in creating the new react-beautiful-dnd
+Maryanne Nguyen, a very talented designer at Atlassian, has detailed her creative process in creating the new react-beautiful-dnd logo in a blog π¨

-πBlog β maryannemade: react-beautiful-dnd
+πBlog β maryannemade: react-beautiful-dnd logo

 More predictable touch dragging π±